megbrimef/urso-examples/README.md

 9) create component folder in app/components.
 Folder might content controller.js, template.js
 and _info.js where you have to setup sub namespace

-10) in template.js you can put objects you want to create into this.objects
+10) in template.js you can put objects you want to create into this.objects.

-11) in controller.js you can put logic
+I've created button named 'exampleButton', and text object with id 'exampleText'

+11) to find created object use next functions: this.common.find - returns array of objects that created inside component, this.common.findOne - returns first found object this.common.findAll - returns array of objects

+in our case on button press we're using all functions in turn to change text, searching object using it's id with selector '#'

-12) launch game and you will see result
+12) launch game.
+Pressing the button you'll see result